Rules & Conditions

 Penalty for breach of condition: two strokes for each hole at which any breach occured; maximum penalty per round - four strokes (two strokes at each of the first two holes at which any breach occured).

 16. Digital Measuring Devices

 During a stipulated round competitors may obtain distance information by using a device that measures distance only.
-However, if, during a stipulated round a competitor uses a distance measuring device that is designed to gauge or measure other conditions that might affect his play (e.g. gradient, wind speed, temperature, etcetera) the player is in breach of Rule 14-3 for which the penalty is disqualification, regardless of whether any such additional functions are actually used.
+However, if, during a stipulated round a competitor uses a distance measuring device that is designed to gauge or measure other conditions that might affect his play (e.g. gradient, wind speed, temperature, etcetera) the player is in breach of Rule 14-3.

 17. Slow Play